 - Do you take care of an aging parent, sibling, or another person you’re legally responsible for?

 - Do you hold a lot of debt?

 - Car loans

-You can also purchase life insurance to fund what’s called a Buy/Sell Agreement.
-It’s nothing more than a formalized business continuation plan, where a specified buyer is legally obligated to purchase the interest in the business.
-Buyers use the death benefit proceeds of the life insurance policy to buy the deceased owner’s share of the company.
-Not only is the buyer legally obligated to purchase the interest, but the seller (or the estate of the seller) is legally bound to sell the interest in the business in the (future) event of:
+You can also get life insurance to finance what’s known as a Buy/Sell Agreement.
+It’s basically a formal business continuation plan where a designated buyer is legally responsible for buying the business stake.
+With the death benefit from the life insurance policy, the buyer purchases the deceased owner’s share.
+The best part?
+Not only is the buyer obligated to make the purchase, but the seller (or seller’s estate) is also legally obligated to sell the business share in the future event of:

 Do you wish you had more to give when you pass on?
 A life insurance policy is an excellent vehicle for philanthropic giving.
 Here are two ways to explore: